Downtown Jacksonville as seen from the St. John's River

 (Source: NASJacksonville via Facebook)

-10. The Job Market Is Full of Opportunity
+10. The Job Market Is Full of Opportunity.

 Q: Is Jacksonville, Florida, a good place to live?

-A: Jacksonville, Florida, is a great place to live if you’re looking for a reasonable cost of living, plenty of beach access, a southern feel, and a new home in the Sunshine State.
+Jacksonville, Florida, is a great place to live if you’re looking for a reasonable cost of living, plenty of beach access, a southern feel, and a new home in the Sunshine State.
 Jacksonville also boasts an up-and-coming restaurant scene, several colleges, and a solid job market.

-11. The Jax Restaurant Scene May Surprise You
+11. The Jax Restaurant Scene May Surprise You.

 You probably haven’t heard Jacksonville touted as the dining capital of America, and that’s just the way locals like it.
 The dining scene has begun to blossom in recent years, and these days, you’ll find eateries headed by James Beard-nominated chefs and others that can rival some of Miami’s finest cuisine.
 Looking for recommendations?
 Head over to natedoesfood, the mouth-watering Instagram of a Jacksonville-based foodie who posts local finds like fresh sashimi, roasted cauliflower tacos, and gooey cinnamon buns.